KBNLresearch/intro-kb-apis/README.md

 # Introduction to the KB APIs

 This [tutorial] (tutorial.md) provides an easy introduction to working with the KB search and harvest APIs, aimed primarily at users with no programming experience.
-It will cover everything you need to know to get started using the APIs, including:
+It covers everything you need to know to get started using the APIs, including:

 - The main components of the KB infrastructure
 - The various types of files and metadata that are typically associated with digital objects from the KB collections, such as images and full-text objects